Joey101010/Adventure-Works-Report/README.md

 - Designed usining Power BI, calculated measures and visuals.

 #About this project
-This was my first project and it was a follow-along course.
+-This was my first project and it was a follow-along course.
 Although I had a lot of help interms of the lessons and going along with the instructors, we all have to start somewhere and this is my starting point.

 #File Info
 - Format: .pibx